Representative families for matroid intersections, with applications to location, packing, and covering problems: Representative families for matroid intersections

-Before proving \cref{thm:core-tool}, we provide some context.
+with respect to~\(\dw\) in time of $O(2^{\omega r}\cdot t)$~operations over $\mathbb F$ and calls to the function~\(\dg\), where $\omega\geq 2$ is any constant such that two $(n\times n)$-matrices can be multiplied in $O(n^{\omega'})$~time for $\omega'<\omega$. \end{proposition} Before proving \cref{thm:core-tool}, we provide some context.
 The main feature of \cref{thm:core-tool} is that it allows us to compute max intersection representatives of the family~\(\cS\), whose size may be exponential in the size of~\(\cH\), in time growing merely linearly in the size of~\(\cH\).
 The literature uses several implicit ad\hyp hoc proofs of variants of \cref{thm:core-tool} in algorithms for concrete problems \citep{Mar09,FLPS16,FLPS17}.
 These proofs usually use non\hyp negative additive functions in place of~\(\dw\).
 Our \cref{thm:core-tool} does not require additivity, yet, as shown by \cref{ex:additive}, works perfectly fine for all additive weight functions.